A genuine test for hyperuniformity: Introduction

-To highlight how difficult it can be to distinguish a hyperuniform point pattern from a non-hyperuniform one by eye, Figure~\ref{fig:sample-intro} is illustrative.
-The left hand figure shows a realization of a (non-hyperuniform) Mat\'ern III process close to saturation~\cite{CSKM13}.
-While this process exhibits a high degree of local order, it possesses Poisson-like long-range density fluctuations that are incompatible with hyperuniformity.
-In juxtaposition, the right hand figure illustrates a hyperuniform process.
-To construct this sample, we first simulated a stealthy hyperuniform point pattern~\cite{Torquato2018} and then perturbed each point~---~independently of each other~---~according to a Gaussian distribution.
-Both processes have been simulated on the flat torus.
-The subtle difference in the long-range order of the two samples is clearly detected by the novel test statistic.
+To illustrate the difficulty of distinguishing a hyperuniform point pattern from a non-hyperuniform one by eye, Figure~\ref{fig:sample-intro} provides an instructive example.
+The left panel shows a realization of a (non-hyperuniform) Mat\'ern III process near saturation~\cite{CSKM13}.
+Although this process exhibits a high degree of local order, it possesses Poisson-like long-range density fluctuations, which are fundamentally incompatible with hyperuniformity.
+In contrast, the right panel presents a hyperuniform process.
+This sample was generated by first simulating a stealthy hyperuniform point pattern~\cite{Torquato2018} and then independently perturbing each point according to a Gaussian distribution.
+Both processes were simulated on the flat torus.
+The subtle difference in long-range order between these two samples is clearly detected by our novel test statistic.
 For the non-hyperuniform sample, the value of the test statistic exceeds 300, far surpassing the critical value of 2.39, which corresponds to a nominal significance level of 5\%.
-In contrast, the test statistic attains the value 0.04 for the hyperuniform sample.
-This fact clearly demonstrates a striking sensitivity of our test for hyperuniformity.
+In contrast, for the hyperuniform sample, the test statistic attains the value 0.04, demonstrating the remarkable sensitivity of the novel test for assessing hyperuniformity.

 We exploit three asymptotic approximations in our test procedure.
 These approximations are expected to hold simultaneously in the limit of large system sizes; indeed, our simulations indicate rapid convergence even for samples containing only a few hundred points.
 The three approximations are as follows.
 First, the previously mentioned multivariate limit theorem.
 Second, a putative limit theorem for our test statistics, obtained from extensive simulations.
 Third, a parametric expansion of the structure factor around the origin, which we use to extrapolate its behavior.
 Specifically, in the third approximation, we assume that the structure factor $S$ satisfies

 for some fixed $\alpha > 0$ and parameters $s\ge 0$ and $t\in\R$, at least for wave vectors $k\in\R^d$ in a neighborhood of the origin.
 In this setting, the hyperuniform case is characterized by $s=0$.
 The approximation thus encompasses, in principle, all three classes of hyperuniformity as defined, e.g., in \cite{Torquato2018}: class I with $\alpha >1$, class II with $\alpha =1$, and class III with $0< \alpha < 1$.
 The third class corresponds to the least uniform point patterns for which hyperuniformity is most difficult to detect.
 If there exists an isotropic pair correlation function $g_2$ satisfying

 then assumption \eqref{skparabola} holds with $\alpha=2$, which can therefore be considered as the most common case.
 If $|g_2(x)-1|\sim \|x\|^{-d-\alpha}$ as $\|x\|\to\infty$, for $\alpha\in(0,2)$, then \eqref{skparabola} holds as well.
 In the recent preprint \cite{MastrilliBL25}, the authors assume $s=0$ and propose methods for estimating the exponent $\alpha$.
 In contrast, we fix $\alpha$ (typically $\alpha=2$) and focus on testing the hyperuniformity hypothesis $s=0$.